Editor's Note: This blog was previously published, we're re-sharing it as part of our 'Best of' series, a look back at some of our most popular blogs.

 - As an extension activity, students could create their own book about a different animal using the same sentence structure: ___ can ___.
 Then students can read their books to a partner and see if their partner can name each thing the animal can do.

-- Draw a Scene: Through this activity, you can require to illustrate details after listening.
-You can monitor comprehension by looking at their pictures prior to rereading the book.
+9. Draw a Scene: Through this activity, you can require to illustrate details after listening.
+You can monitor comprehension by looking at their pictures before rereading the book.
 Using My Birthday! from the Kaleidoscope Collection:

 - Read the story without showing the pictures.